 - Also great as breakfast for dessert!

 This coconut chia pudding is also super versatile because you can top it with anything you fancy, from fresh fruit to nut butters and chocolate.
-The photos here are just one suggestion!
+The cinnamon apples are just one suggestion.

 Let me know in the comments: are you a fan of chia pudding?
 If you give this recipe a go, be sure to tag me on Instagram (@earthofmariaa) or comment a photo on Pinterest so I can see your creations!

 Apple Pie Coconut Chia Pudding (Vegan, Gluten-free)

 For the chia pudding

 - 1/2 cup coconut milk canned, either light of full fat